Tamazgha: Overview

+Historically, Berbers have recognized one another as belonging to a similar cultural and linguistic group, according to Laroui this recognition existed even prior to Roman and Phoenician settlements, which is supported by subsequent research.

-Historically, Berbers did not see themselves as a single cultural or linguistic unit, and there was no singular endonym for the speakers of the languages descended from what is now called Proto-Libyan nor was there a term for their land.
+However, there was no singular endonym for the speakers of the languages descended from Proto-Berber.
 Instead, more specific terms for each subgroup were employed such as the Kabyle term Leqbayel or the Shawi term Ishawiyen.
-Berber peoples did not refer to themselves as Berbers/Amazigh but had their own terms to refer to their own groups and communities.
+Not referring to themselves as Berbers/Imazighen but having their own terms to refer to their own subgroups and communities.

-The earliest known reference to the Berber people as one group comes in the form of Arabic بربر (barbar), as borrowed from Ancient Greek βᾰ́ρβᾰρος (bárbaros, 'barbarian').
-The Arabic word barbar was applied to the people whose language seemed very strange, hence the name "Berber".
-Berbers started being referred to collectively as Berbers following the Arab Muslim conquest of the Maghreb in the 7th century.
+Ramzi Rouighi argues that the Amazigh started being referred to collectively as Berbers following the Muslim conquest of the Maghreb in the 7th century.
 This word referred mostly to groups in northwest Africa.

-By the medieval period, Arab scholar Ibn Khaldun elevated the "Berbers" into a "race" or "nation", granting them equal status with the nations of the world.
-This was then solidified during French colonization when the Kabyle myth developed and 'Berbère' became a relatively common term of self-identification.
+This, out of political necessity, was then solidified during French colonization, to fight for civil rights, Berbers needed a unified political identity the French colonial empire understood.
+Which, despite having a diverse Maghreb populace, made a clear dual divide of Arab and Berber.
+As such, it was in this period when 'Berbère' became a relatively common term of self-identification.

-In an attempt to reclaim the identity from the history of colonization, the Agraw Imazighen (a Paris-based Kabyle activist association that dissolved in 1978 and was known as the Berber Academy before 1969) coined the term Tamazɣa using the pre-existing triconsonantal root M-Z-Ɣ in the 1970s to refer to the lands where the different Berber languages were spoken.
+In an attempt to reclaim the identity from the history of colonization, the Agraw Imazighen coined the term Tamazɣa using the pre-existing triconsonantal root M-Z-Ɣ in the 1970s to refer to the lands where the different Berber languages were spoken.

 The term has been translated into Spanish as Mazigia, abbreviated as MZG and used as an alternative international license plate code for some people.